coderefinery/workshop-intro/README.md

 - Announce that Zoom chat can be used for questions but that the content will be deleted afterwards.
 - We will use a hackmd for questions/notes/links that we want to keep.
+- We will neither record the session, nor archive the chat.
 - Ice-breaker: ask participants to use their real name on Zoom, roll-call for participants to write their name in the hackmd, contact info if they like, one-line what they are working on,